GraylinKim/OpenLegLib/doc/source/index.rst

 tutorial for some of Open Legislations advanced search features.
 All examples assume that default client settings have been preserved.

+If you want to dive in and see some examples, check out the :doc:`examples </examples>`.

 .. _exceptions:

 Catching Exceptions